 It depends on the situation really, so a power-switchable VTX would be preferred.

-25mW is great for indoor flying and small races with many pilots; 600mW for long range solo flying; and 200mW would be a good balance between the two.
+25mW is great for indoor flying and races with many pilots, 600mW for long range solo flying, and 200mW is a conservative option that provides the best of both worlds.

 200mW and 600mW sound like a big difference, but in reality they are not when it comes to range.
 To get double the range, your VTX power needs to be quadrupled (4x) in theory.
 So a 600mW doesn’t even give you double the range compared to a 200mW.